 The curriculum must also deal with LGBTQI matters and equip students and young people with the ability to interact with one another in a way which promotes well-being, respects the uniqueness of everyone's identity and helps to reinforce positive sexual behaviours.

 The committee believes that delivering the curriculum from an earlier age naturally and in an age and developmentally appropriate manner will remove embarrassment from our children's social development and remove outdated stigmas associated with sex and relationships.
 However, it is not enough to produce a curriculum containing information relevant to today's society.
 It is also essential that it be delivered in an open, factual and consistent way across primary and post-primary schools, colleges, youth clubs and other organisations that interact with young people.
 That said, I acknowledge the dedication and hard work of teachers to the work being carried out.
-I thank all who took part in the review of this important topic, which very informative and useful for the committee in the production of the report.
+I thank all who took part in the review of this important topic, which was very informative and useful for the committee in the production of the report.

 It was important that the committee took a modular approach in respect of the organisations and individuals it met.
 As I mentioned, 26 groups appeared before it.
 The first module investigated the effectiveness of current sexual health and relationship education models.
 The committee heard evidence from users, policymakers, parents, teacher and student representative bodies, the National Council for Curriculum and Assessment, NCCA, and the Department.